AdaCore/gnatstudio/docs/users_guide/projects.rst

 Source Directories Selection
 ----------------------------

-This page lists and edits the list of source directories for the project.
-Any number of source directory can be used (the default is to use the directory which contains the project file, as specified in the first page of the wizard).

-If you do not specify any source directory, no source file will be associated with the project, since GPS wouldn't know where to look for them.
+This page displays and allows you to edit the list of source directories for the project.
+You can use an arbitrary number of source directories (the default is to use the directory which contains the project file, specified in the first page of the wizard).
+If you don't specify any source directories, no source files will be associated with the project.

+The top frame is used to select a directory to add and the bottom frame displays the current list of directories.
+The sizes of the frames can be changed by dragging the separation line between them.

-To add source directories to the project, select a directory in the top frame, and click on the down arrow.
-This will add the directory to the bottom frame, which contains the current list of source directories.
+To add source directories to the project, select a directory in the top frame and click on the down arrow.
+This adds the directory to the bottom frame, which contains the current list of source directories.
 You can also add a directory and all its subdirectories recursively by using the contextual menu in the top frame.
 This contextual menu also provides an entry to create new directories, if needed.

-To remove source directories from the project, select the directory in the bottom frame, and click on the up arrow, or use the contextual menu.
+To remove source directories from the project, select the directory in the bottom frame and click on the up arrow or use the contextual menu.

-All the files in these directories that match one of the language supported by the project are automatically associated with that project.
+All files in these directories that match one of the language supported by the project are automatically associated with that project.

-The relative sizes of the top and bottom frame can be changed by clicking on the separation line between the two frames and dragging the line up or down.

 .. index:: project; object directory